DanaKey/Spatial_DNA_Methylation/index.md

 ![Alt text](./assets/01.png)

+Data structure of the four data parts, including an illustration of the train validation and test separation.
+The test set consists of subjects/samples and CpGs that have not been included in the train or validation set.
+The association of each subject and CpG to either one of the train, validation or test sets, was random.

 ## The Original Paper
 In the research paper titled "Predicting Methylation from Sequence and Gene Expression Using Deep Learning with Attention" by Levy-Jurgenson et al. , the relationship between DNA methylation and gene expression was explored while also taking into account the sequence context.
 The authors harnessed the power of deep learning, integrating an attention mechanism, to create a versatile model capable of predicting DNA methylation patterns at individual CpG positions solely based on gene expression profiles and the nucleotide sequence surrounding the CpG sites.
 This approach yielded impressive Spearman correlation and Mean Absolute Error (MAE) results on a diverse set of CpG positions and subjects, and it also revealed potential associations between methylation activity and specific motifs and genes, such as Nodal and Hand1.
 Moreover, the use of attention mechanisms offered a fresh perspective on deriving insights from gene expression data, especially when combined with sequence information.